 About Mary Howard

 The Mary Howard Christmas Fair was started over 30 years ago by Mary and Patrick Howard with a small selection of stalls selling presents for Christmas in their home, in aid of the NSPCC.
-Thirty-four years later the Howards’ innovative sales have raised over £1.25 million for more than 50 charities.
+Thirty-four years later the Howards’ innovative sales have raised over £1.25 million for charity.

 Since the first event at their home the Fairs just grew and grew, using venues such as Charlton Park House and Bowood House, until they found a base for over nearly three decades at an aircraft hangar, just off the junction 17 of the M4 at Hullavington.
 The base at Hullavington has now been sold, so this year’s Fair will be held at Cotswold Airport.